 Cheese and sake pairing: another kind of gastronomic pleasure

 This idea emerged last summer during the second edition of the best sake contest in Paris, Kura Master.
-The contest is held with the goal to increase the Japanese drink exposure among the French culture, hoping that someday, it will be found right next to the national wines in all French menus.
+The contest’s goal is to increase the Japanese drink exposure among the French culture.
+This, with the hope that someday, it can be found right next to the national wines in all French menus.

 Among the 70 participating judges, there were sommeliers and French professionals of the food industry; chefs and even catering professors from gastronomy schools.
-The 212 winning sakes were chosen by using the same evaluation method from wine tasting.
+The 212 winning sakes underwent a selection process similar to the method from wine tasting.

 - A Sweet Sake (Ginjo, Daiginjo, Junmai Ginjo), with Brillat-Savarin and goat cheese.

 - Sweet and aromatic sake (Ginjo, Daiginjo), with Tomme de Savoie cheese, Cantal entre Deux, and goat cheese.